Hesiod (name service)

 This system works fine for a small number of users on a small number of machines.
-But when more users start using more machines, having this information managed in one location becomes critical.
+When more users start using more machines, having this information managed in one location becomes critical.
 This is where Hesiod enters.

-Instead of having this information stored on every machine, Hesiod stores it in records on your DNS server.
-Then each client can query the DNS server for this information instead of looking for it locally.
+Instead of having this information stored on every machine, Hesiod stores it in records on a DNS server.
+Each client can then query the DNS server for this information instead of looking for it locally.
 In BIND the records for the above user might look something like: